 Chromium 6 is a highly toxic metal that is not presently regulated by the EPA.
 Lexington's tap and drinking water quality has recently averaged 76 parts per trillion for chromium 6.
 These levels are nearly 4 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Lexington Drinking Water

 Disinfection byproducts (DBPs) are halogenated emerging contaminants that occur when chlorine-based disinfectants are added to the water supply and subsequently combine with naturally-occurring organic matter.
 These chemicals are not well-regulated, but the EPA has stated that they have been linked to increased risks of bladder cancer, and kidney, liver, and central nervous system problems.
-The highest level detected in Lexington drinking water was 110 parts per billion, which exceeds the 80 part per billion Maximum Contaminant Level (MCL) The highest level of haloacetic acids was 54.2 parts per billion, which is just under the MCL of 60 parts per billion for the two regulated classes (TTHMs + HAA5).
+The highest level detected in Lexington drinking water was 110 parts per billion, which exceeds the 80 part per billion Maximum Contaminant Level (MCL) The highest level of haloacetic acids was 54.2 parts per billion, which is just under the MCL of 60 parts per billion.

 Chloramine Is Used To Disinfect Lexington Tap Water